spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-cart.md

 ## UI changes

-The cart now supports changing cart items by editing their attributes.
-If you have the wrong t-shirt size in the cart, you can change it.
+Cart items can now be changed by changing their attributes.
+For example, you can change a t-shirt's size.

-The cart supports product images out of the box.
+Cart supports product images out of the box.

 ![cart_product_images](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/feature-integration-guides/cart-integration.md/cart_product_images.png)